 The most basic way Food for Others thanks their farmers is by sending handwritten thank-you letters to the farmer that details the amount of produce they have donated.
 If the farmer has opted into receiving the Virginia Food Crop Donation Tax Credit, the VISTA also includes the total amount of credits they will receive when they file their paperwork with the Virginia Department of Taxation in January.

-Whenever the VISTA communicates with the farmer one on one she always invites the farmer to visit Food for Others and get a tour of the facilities; whether that is at their farm, in a letter, on the phone, or in an email.
-This allows the farmer to feel more connected to the organization that they are donating produce to.
-Many have never seen or heard of the food pantry and the tour gives the farmer a better understanding of the needs of the organization as well as how their produce is processed.
+Whenever the VISTA communicates with the farmer they make a point to invite them to visit Food for Others and receive a personal tour of the facilities.
+It’s important to offer this so that the farmer feels more connected to the organization.
+Extending this invitation also builds trust and creates a stronger relationship between the farm and the food bank.
+Since so many farmers are located 45 minutes or more from Food for Others, a large portion of them have never seen or heard of the food pantry.
+A tour gives the farmer a better understanding of the needs of the organization, as well as how their produce is processed and distributed.

 Food for Others provides free food to those in need throughout Northern Virginia.
 We distribute food in 4 ways, through our emergency warehouse distributions, through our 17 neighborhood sites across Northern Virginia that occur on weeknights, through our 14 community partners, and through our weekend food program for children at 29 Fairfax County Schools.
 Across all programs we serve an average of 1,800 families per week.
 Currently, we are focusing on providing healthier foods to our clients because we know that poor nutrition can have lasting detrimental effects on our community.